 Sheldon (MC Rhetorik) Tenorio – Creative Strategist

 Sheldon Tenorio, from Kewa Pueblo uses music as a tool to help others find voice and express themselves in a healthy, creative and positive way.
 Shedding light on the power of returning to ourselves, looking within and how we can heal and reclaim our identities.
-He believes this can be accomplished through writing, poetry, spoken word and Hip Hop.
+He believes this can be accomplished through creative writing, poetry, spoken word and Hip Hop.
 Furthering this healing and in turn strengthening ourselves first, then our peers, families, and communities; ultimately the people.
-Sheldon has great experience in Non-Violent Direct Action training and youth development through the arts.
-Sheldon also works with the Southwest Conservation Corps – Ancestral Lands Program as the Barrio Youth Corps Crew Leader.
-Sheldon joined Pueblo Action Alliance after meeting members at the Seventh Generation Fund for Indigenous Peoples Keeping the Homefires Burning Conference in November of 2017.
+Sheldon has great experience in Direct Action training and youth development through the arts.
+Sheldon also works with the Kewa Forestry Crew and has been in the field of Conservation for over ten years.
+Sheldon joined Pueblo Action Alliance after meeting a member at the Seventh Generation Fund for Indigenous Peoples Keeping the Homefires Burning Conference in November of 2017.